DataStrategist/amitkohli.com/content/post/2020-01-07-how-to-create-an-r-package-my-way.md

   - select the entire function and click `Run` (to commit it into the global environment).
   - select JUST the function title and run `sinew`'s `createOxygen` add-in (from the add-ins menu).
 It will automatically add all the guts required for documentation.
 Go ahead and fill these out.
 If you followed step 2b above, exported functions will automatically be added as `@importFrom` blocks.

   d.
 If you have dependencies, make sure that the `DESCRIPTION` file knows about all the packages that you need.
 So go to that file and put the package name under a new `Imports:` section.
-The function `sinew::makeImport("R", format = "description")` does this, but it can be a bit wonky, so just keep an eye out.
+The function `sinew::makeImport("R", format = "description")` does this, but it can be a bit wonky, so just keep an eye out. (❕❕Update: Another newcomer to this area is the package [attachment](https://rtask.thinkr.fr/attachment-cran-v0-2-0-find-dependencies/), which apparently simplies the process pretty significantly.
+Give it a try!)

   e.
 Under the build menu, go to `more` and `Configure Build tools` to `Generate Documentation` each time every time you `Install and Restart`.
 This way you don't have to ever think of it again.
 Eventually if you have tons of documentation you might want to remove that.